Beginners Guide to Mushroom Foraging

 Open your eyes and look around.
 You can find mushrooms anywhere, and learning to spot them is a skill.

 Take it slow.
 Get confident identifying one or two types of mushroom.

 Most importantly: Don't consume any mushroom that you're unsure about.

 Team up!
 Find some mushroom buddies, an expert, or an established group of enthusiasts to help you.

-Note: No matter how good, every mushroom book is incomplete, and likely to contain some errors.
+Note: No matter how good, every mushroom book is incomplete and likely to contain some errors.
 Conflicting or outdated information is relatively common.
-So, checking more than one source is recommended.
-Even better: find an experienced expert with first-hand experience of the mushroom in question.
+So, check more than one source.

 Mushroom Foraging Kit

 Hunting for mushrooms often requires hiking old roads and forest trails.
 As such, make sure you bring all the regular outdoor gear for enjoying the great outdoors: rain jacket, water, emergency items, etc.

 Looking for mushrooms also involves some extra challenges.
 First, you'll likely have to do some bushwhacking, and second, you'll be doing so while collecting and carrying some new treasures as you go.